 Improving integration of the Western Balkan Countries in the European Research Area (ERA) was the aim of the EU-funded network project SOUTHEAST-EUROPEAN ERA-NET (SEE-ERA.Net).
 By linking the activities of Germany and its 13 partner countries within the framework of existing national, bilateral and regional research programmes with a special focus on South Eastern Europe, it was possible to define important milestones, such as a joint pilot call for proposals for network and research projects.
 Another milestone is the "White Paper" written under German leadership that defines the political strategies and recommendations for the future cooperation with the Western Balkan countries.
 An important effect of this EU project was also the integration of the new EU countries of Bulgaria and Romania into cross-regional R&D cooperation with the Western Balkans.
 All of the countries in the Western Balkans participated in SEE-ERA.NET.
 The project ran for a period of five years and ended in August 2009.

 Das WBC-INCO.NET (INCO-NET Western Balkans) was a European network project for bi-regional research policy dialogue between the EU, the states associated with the 7th EU research framework programme and the Western Balkan countries.
 It supported the "Steering Platform on Research for the Western Balkan Countries".
 The aim was to improve the participation of researchers in the target region in European R&D projects.
-The consortium of WBC.INCO.NET was comprised of 29 partners from 16 countries, including the ministries of research of Albania, Bosnia-Herzegovina, Bulgaria, Germany, Greece, Croatia, the former Yugoslav Republic of Macedonia, Montenegro, Austria, Serbia, Slovenia and Turkey.
+The consortium of WBC.INCO.NET was comprised of 29 partners from 16 countries, including the ministries of research of Albania, Bosnia-Herzegovina, Bulgaria, Germany, Greece, Croatia, the Republic of North Macedonia, Montenegro, Austria, Serbia, Slovenia and Turkey.
 Numerous research institutions and agencies also participate.
 The project got underway in January 2008 and ran until the end of April 2014.